 A dog throwing up white foam looks just as you would imagine.
 Rather than vomiting up food, a white, frothy liquid comes out.
 The foamy part is due to air moving in and out of a dog’s mouth while they’re in the process of vomiting.
 This adds bubbles to the liquid that is on its way back out.

 Because of this, white foam can occur any time a dog vomits.
-Sometimes it may be mixed in with the food in the vomit and sometimes it is by itself.
-Any time a dog vomits white foam alone, it means that his stomach is empty and white foam is all there is to come up (see picture below).
+Sometimes it may be mixed in with the food in the vomit and sometimes, it is by itself.
+Any time a dog vomits white foam alone, it means that their stomach is empty and white foam is all there is to come up (see picture below).

 So, if a dog’s stomach is empty, where does the white liquid come from?
 If a dog’s stomach is empty, either because they aren’t eating or because they have thrown up recently, they may vomit bile, or stomach acid.
 Again, when the bile comes up from the stomach, it gets all foamy and frothy by the air moving in and out with the retching motion.